cern-cta/CTA/docs/README.md

 and diagrams.
 Keep palette overrides at the top of that stylesheet and component styles below them.
 No external fonts or website images are required.

+Pages with ambiguous navigation labels use an explicit `title` in their Markdown front matter for browser tabs.
+Keep the short navigation labels in `mkdocs.yml`.
+The header override keeps the Documentation identity visible while scrolling;
+the 404 override supplies a distinct tab title.

 CI builds relevant changes and tags, and publishes only in tag pipelines.
 Publishing happens to the protected `gl-pages` branch.
 Publication uses `CI_JOB_TOKEN`; repository pushes must be enabled for job tokens, and the triggering user must be allowed to push to `gl-pages` (maintainer or higher).
 Generally speaking, this `gl-pages` branch should never be updated manually.